PatrycjaModelska/links_cutter/README.md

 # links_cutter

-See here and check how it works https://long-links-cutter.herokuapp.com/ or download app for your own computer.
+Check how it works here: https://long-links-cutter.herokuapp.com/ or download app on your computer.

 #### Requirements
     1. Python 3.8